wm97artsociety/Manierism-megabyte-rig-/README.md

 sorry for outburst i have the 28 day later rage disorder and dont do well with people not helping to make the world a better place.

 ---
+manierism megabytes v2.02
+---
+updated files to hold whatever amount you would like no longer 1 kilowatt or megabytes saves file with number vaule for example manierism megabytes 1 kilowatt.json file

+also can save files in a new unique feature ai thought of adding

+txt files
+megabytes files
+json files
+bandwidth files
+cache files

+---
+manierism megabytes v2.01
 payment rate of raw megabytes, bandwidth, kilowatts, cache megabytes, torrents
 ---